VzBoT3D/Vz-Printhead-Printed/STLs/Probe mounts/Beacon/README.md

 Beacon Sensor needs to be between 2mm and 2.6mm from the nozzle tip.
 So you will have to print your scalable fan duct spacer/standoffs with the correct heigh depending on your hotend
 <img width="1062" alt="image" src="https://user-images.githubusercontent.com/37383368/219794565-2839fb28-6966-4a29-ba44-c32ee03703d1.png">

 ## Below are the lenght of spacers to print according to hotend.
-BUT, it is always best to measure with your current setup because nozzle sizes may/will be different than the cad version depending on the brand/type used. (for Vcore3 MGN9 version, add 2.75mm)
+BUT, it is always best to measure with your current setup because nozzle sizes may/will be different than the cad version depending on the brand/type used. (for Vcore3 MGN9 version, substract 2.75mm)

 | Hotend | Spacer lenght  |